maximus03156/mypub/README.md

 A Streamlit web application implementing Professor Aswath Damodaran's (NYU Stern) equity valuation framework.
 Scan the S&P 500, NASDAQ 100, or any custom list of stocks for value creation signals, intrinsic value estimates, and value trap flags -- all cached locally in SQLite.
+Please use it from Streamlit Community Cloud here https://vgooqrzqsfawixppxhfgnf.streamlit.app/ Please go ahead and tweak and contribute to the larger community.

 Limitations & Disclaimer-